68656c6c/homepage/content/post/Build your own Caddy V2 + Cloudflare docker image.md

 Replace `name.example.tld` and `service-name:1111` with what you're trying to host.
 I have added `resolvers 1.1.1.1` because of local DNS, the `example.tld` is being used internally and would not resolve the DNS challenge.

+After that, you build the image, entering the following command: `docker-compose up -d --build` and waiting until the build is complete.

 If you want to update your new docker container, you just run the command `docker-compose up -d --build` again and it will build it for you.